Research Attributes Lack of HIV/AIDS Vaccine to Use of Chimpanzees

 [It is unclear what Strandberg’s assessment of “occurs … late” is based on, given that only one HIV infected chimpanzee ever developed an “AIDS-like illness”.]

-Despite multiple admissions by NIH as well as other scientists that the chimpanzee model of AIDS has been unsuccessful, our government continues to fund HIV/AIDS research using chimpanzees.
-Since the year of Dr. Strandberg’s testimony before Congress, at least $10 million has gone to HIV experiments.
+Despite multiple admissions by NIH as well as other scientists that the chimpanzee model of AIDS has been unsuccessful, our government continued to fund HIV/AIDS research using chimpanzees.
+After Dr. Strandberg’s testimony before Congress, at least $10 million went to HIV experiments.
 In 2004, NIH funded four known protocols utilizing chimpanzees to study HIV at a cost of more than $2 million; that number rose to almost $3 million for just one research study in 2007.*

 This cruel paradox is inadvertently best summarized in the words of Thomas Insel, MD, and former director of the Yerkes Regional Primate Center.
 He told a reporter in 1999:

 I can’t tell you what it is that those [chimpanzee] studies have given us that has really made a difference in the way we approach people with this disease [HIV/AIDS].
 (9)

 *$2,569,447 for Grant U19AI074078, “HIV-1 VACCINE BASED ON CHIMP SEROTYPES OF ADENOVIRUS.”